cn-xcpc-tools/Polygon2DOMjudge/README.md

 All available parameters are:

-- `--code`: problem short name in DOMjudge.
+- `--code`: problem short name in DOMjudge contest.
 - `--color`: problem color in DOMjudge.
 - `--default`: force use the default output validator.
 - `--validator-flags`: add some flags to the output validator, only works when `--default` is set.